comodal/json-iterator/README.md

 JSON Iterator is a minimal adaption of the [stream parsing features](http://jsoniter.com/java-features.html#iterator-to-rescue) from the project [json-iterator/java](https://github.com/json-iterator/java).

-Functionality has been extended by embracing inversion-of-control mechanics to minimize object creation.
+Functionality has been extended with inversion-of-control mechanics to help minimize object creation.

 Parsing supports String, byte[], char[] and InputStream data sources.